-We allow the time reference point to be defined in three different systems: ISO-8601, Julian Date (JD; see Herschel 1851), or Modified Julian Date (MJD = JD - 2,400,000.5; see IAU 1997).
-These reference values are only to be applied to time values associated with one of the recognized time scales listed in Table
+We allow the time reference point to be defined in the three common systems: ISO-8601, JD, or MJD.
+These reference values are only to be applied to time values associated with one of the recognized time scales listed in Table 2.

-Keywords The reference point in time, to which all times in the HDU are relative, may be specified through one of three key-
+Keywords The reference point in time, to which all times in the HDU are relative, may be specified through one of three keywords:

-MJDREF (high precision floating-valued) Reference time in MJD
+MJDREF (high-precision floating-valued) Reference time in MJD

-JDREF (high precision floating-valued) Reference time in JD
+JDREF (high-precision floating-valued) Reference time in JD

-DATEREF (datetime-valued)

-Reference time in ISO-8601
+DATEREF (datetime-valued) Reference time in ISO-8601